-Make sure to enclose a copy of your original invoice and include your Return Authorization Number.
+Make sure to enclose a copy of your original invoice.
 Please select a shipping method that provides a tracking number and delivery confirmation, and keep a copy of these numbers for your records.
 Sorry – we can’t be responsible for lost returns.

 My product has a manufacturing defect, what should I do?

 We do our best to make sure each item is perfect, but occasionally there can be a glitch.
-If you have a quality problem with one of our products, please contact us at email@example.com.
+After all, it’s a natural material – not plastic.
+If you have a quality problem with one of our products, please contact us at email@example.com, or call us at +1 909 265-4326.
 If possible, please include a photo!